juank-pa/JKLocalNotifications-ANE/README.md

 The only supported sample right now is the one at `samples/plain_as`.
 This is a command-line based simple project.
-The sample contains a single `Sample.as` file a custom sound `fx05.caf` a test cetificate for Android and some shell scripts.
+The sample contains a single `Sample.as` file a custom sound `fx05.caf` and some shell scripts.

 The sample will show buttons for sending a notification and cancelling it, as well as a simple console to print results.